ABOUT US

 Our Supporters

-for their generous grants, and to our present and past donors, including:
+Thank you to our present and past donors, including:

 Foundation Support

-The E. Rhodes and Leona B. Carpenter Foundation
+Our special thanks to The E. Rhodes and Leona B. Carpenter Foundation

-General Advisory Board (Partial List)
+Advisory Board

 • Dr. Michael Adee, Founder and Former Ex.
 Director, More Light Presbyterians, Director, Global LGBT Faith Project of the Horizons Foundation

-• Macky Alston, Film Director of Love Free or Die, about Bishop Eugene Robinson
+• Macky Alston, Film Director of Love Free or Die,about Bishop Eugene Robinson

 • Virginia Casper, Former Director, Infant and Family Development Programs, Bank Street College of Education